Union Pacific Roadway Index

 In December 1952 instructions were issued that repainting outfit cars, exterior of cars, except trucks, should be with aluminum paint.
 Trucks, except wheels and axles, to be painted with black freight car paint.
 Stenciling on sides and ends, locomotive black enamel.
 Stenciling on truck bolsters was to be white lead paste.
 (From an original document by John Weatherby in Union Pacific public relations files, dated May 6, 1970 (code 050670w); courtesy of Thornton Waite, February 24, 2002)

 Beginning in the late 1968, many types of Roadway equipment, including cabooses, began to be painted a light green color.
-Painting diagrams of the era do not show a specific name, but the color was known informally among employees as "Roadway Green."
+Painting diagrams of the era do not show a specific name, but the color was known among employees as "Roadway Green."
 The same color is commonly known among railfans as "Kenefick Green."
 The color is named for John Kenefick, who came to Union Pacific in April 1968 as vice president of operations, and became president of UP from 1971 to 1986.
 Union Pacific's snow plows, derricks and cranes (and their associated trains) continued to be painted Aluminum.

-The earliest reference in Union Pacific documents is dated December 24, 1968, on the the Painting, Lettering & Numbering drawing for the first 20 cars of the American-series sleepers when they were converted to Roadway Bunk cars in 1969.
+The earliest reference the new green color in Union Pacific documents is dated December 24, 1968, on the the Painting, Lettering & Numbering drawing for the first 20 cars of the American-series sleepers when they were converted to Roadway Bunk cars in 1969.
 The PL&N drawing was issued on June 6, 1968, with a revision dated December 24, 1968 that changed the Aluminum paint, to green paint, with the note for Revision B reading as, "12-24-68, Changed exterior color scheme of 906052-906071 from Aluminum to our approved green paint and changed stenciling B.&B. to M. of W. Bunk Cars."
 The first cars were completed in May 1969.

 While Robert Darwin was researching his book about Cheyenne, Wyoming, in the early and mid-1990s, Union Pacific president Edd Bailey mentioned to him that Kenefick's wife suggested the green color during a luncheon in Omaha and that Kenefick acted on the suggestion in order to please her.
 (Robert Darwin, email dated June 27, 2013)